MadBomber/aia/man/aia.1.md

 `-b`, `--[no]-backend` *LLM TOOL*
 : Specify the backend prompt resolver - default: :mods

+`--chat`
+: begin a chat session with the backend after the initial prompt response;  will set --no-output so that the backend response comes to STDOUT.

+`--terse`
+: Add a clause to the prompt text that instructs the backend to be terse in its response.

 ## ENVIRONMENT
 The aia CLI uses the following environment variables: